The Power of Proximity

 Proximity changes our perspective, compels our response, and keeps us committed to the journey of pursuing justice for all.
 Move beyond awareness and experience the power of proximity.

 "I'm grateful that Michelle has shared her struggles, her convictions, and her wisdom in The Power of Proximity.
 My prayer to God is that he will use this book to help us overcome our own fears and insecurities—to express our faith in Jesus Christ by walking in close proximity to the poor as an expression of our love for him."

 "In Jesus, God leaves all the comforts of heaven, puts on skin, and moves into a broken world—born a refugee, wandering as a homeless rabbi, executed as a criminal.
 In this book, Michelle Warren dares us to follow the suffering Christ by leaning into the suffering of our world.
-She calls us not to conform to the patterns of this world, which might otherwise convince us to move out of Jesus' neighborhood and avoid the streets of Jericho, where people still get beat up."
+She calls us not to conform to the patterns of this world, which might otherwise convince us to move out of Jesus' neighborhood."

 "The great Holocaust writer and survivor Elie Wiesel says that we are most universal when we are most particular.
 Michelle Warren takes us through her individual and particular journey in a way that powerfully reveals the core of the call to all of us, wherever we come from, to love mercy and do justice.
 A wonderful book for young Christians—and for all Christians who have begun to authentically wrestle with the demands of whole-gospel discipleship.
 Wise, funny, and well written.
 Read it!"